 Now notice the subtle difference between the last command and the next command.
 The next command is almost the same, but it has the range outside the brackets, not inside.

-'''

-[ > plot( [cos(t), sin(t)], t=0..2Pi, scaling=constrained );
+''' [ > plot( [cos(t), sin(t)], t=0..2Pi, scaling=constrained ); When the range is inside the brackets, Maple is graphing the parametric curve '''

-'''